Graduate Admissions

 All Applicants

-Applicants should meet or exceed all OSU Graduate School admissions requirements.
-While the official minimum GPA is 3.0 scale, successful Women's, Gender and Sexuality Studies applicants generally have undergraduate GPAs of 3.6 or higher and graduate GPAs of 3.9 or higher.
+Applicants must meet the minimum admissions requirements by OSU's Graduate and Professional Admissions.
+While the official minimum GPA is 3.0 scale, successful Women's, Gender and Sexuality Studies applicants generally have undergraduate GPAs of 3.6 or higher and graduate GPAs of 3.9 or higher if relevant.
+Applicants are reviewed holistically on the basis of letters of recommendation, statement of purpose, GPA, writing sample, and TOEFL scores (for international applicants).
+The GRE is not required for admission to our MA and PhD programs.

 Applicants for the PhD program need to demonstrate rigorous preparation, commitment to serious intellectual study, and extraordinary scholarly ability.
 Applicants to the direct-to-PhD program who are deemed highly competitive but not yet ready for doctoral work will be considered for the MA program.
 Applicants to the PhD program who are currently enrolled in our MA program are evaluated on the same criteria as those applying from other schools.